tjddbs0401/webscrape/README.md

-# Webscrape Intern — Root README
+# Webscrape — Root README

 This is the **main README** for the overall `webscrape` project.